mickaelChen/HPC_nBody/README.md

 # HPC_nBody

-This repository contains my master's project about distributed computing for the n-bodies problem.
+This repository contains my master's project (with Jerôme) about distributed computing for the n-bodies problem.

 The goal of the project was to parallelize and distribute a given sequential programme.
 In this case, we adapted an implementation of a n-body simulation that used a leap-frog scheme.